VA Loan Benefits

 4. Great Rates

-VA loan rates are frequently lower than their conventional counterparts.
+VA loan rates are frequently lower than those of their conventional counterparts.
 While single-digit changes between interest rates might seem insignificant at a glance, a slight difference in rates can make a big difference over the life of a 30-year mortgage.

 For example, on a $300,000, 30-year fixed-rate mortgage at 5.0% interest, the monthly payment will be $1,610 without taxes, insurance and other costs.
-At a rate of 5.5 percent, the monthly payment jumps to $1,703.
+At a rate of 5.5%, the monthly payment jumps to $1,703.
 Over the life of the loan, that extra $93 per month adds nearly $34,000 to the cost of the loan.

 You can check out our list of the top 10 VA loan companies here.